DQtea1/BulkTools/README.md

 3. Open in browser :
 > http://localhost:5288

+4. Follow the tutorial in each module

 # WITH DOCKER (recommanded) :

 ## Install Docker Desktop
-https://docs.docker.com/desktop/setup/install/windows-install/

-## Build the docker yourself (option1) :
-Set yourself in the same directory as "Dockerfile" then run in the terminal :
-> docker build -t bulktools .
+Download docker desktop then open it : https://docs.docker.com/desktop/setup/install/windows-install/

-## Pull the docker image from Dockerhub (option2 recommanded):
+## Pull the docker image from Dockerhub :
 Run in the terminal :
 > docker pull qtea1/bulktools:latest

 ## RUN FOR WINDOWS (two options) :
 ### Click style (option1 easiest) :
-Right click and execute as adminstrator on "windows_launcher.bat".

-nb : Default root for selecting an output path will be "C:\Users" so you might want to edit it to a customed path.
+Run "windows_launcher.bat" file as administrator.
+It will open a powershell window as well as a browser tab.
+If the browser tab doesn't show anything after 10sec, refresh it.

 ### Run in powershell/terminal (option2) :
 > docker run --rm -p 5288:5288 `